theghostmac/theghostmac.github.io/content/english/blog/generalist-guide.md

 It was a Saturday evening.
 I had a Monday deadline to meet on a software programming job, but there was no electricity.
 I tried running my power generator, but it just wouldn’t come on.

-That just means I had to use the little juice on my MacBook — thank God for those power hoarders — to do the most I can, then call an engineer to fix the generator by morning.
+I concluded that I had to use the little juice on my MacBook — thank God for those power hoarders — to do the most I can, then call an engineer to fix the generator by morning.
 I didn’t give it much thought anymore, and just started working on my computer.
 Don’t blame me, Jack, I cope by doing the next available thing I can do, as opposed to wallowing in anxiety about shattered plans.

 Sunday came, and it dawned on me that nobody works on Sundays.
 But I needed the generator to work.
 What did I do?
 I summoned my Bachelors’ degree in Mechatronics Engineering, and began to troubleshoot the problem.
 After fixing it, I had a deep thought about the whole experience.